KiFilterFiberContext/promon-reversal/README.md

 }
 ```
 This form of string encryption is employed across the rest of the Java code in order to make analysis more difficult.

-This does little when thwarting researchers but the real content lies within the native library.

 ### Static Code Obfuscation
 When blindly opening the binary into a binary disassembler like IDA Pro or GHIDRA one will come to notice that the file is packed to no one's surprise.